 After building the framed box and putting it around your generator you have to ensure the extra space for two ventilation ducts and sound insulation.
 After specifying the location for each element, it is time to seal the box so that no sound comes out of these frames and your generator will give you an absolutely quiet operation.

 For sealing the exterior surface of the framed box, you can use an isolating layer that will further enhance the sound-dampening insulation.
 You can also use a thick rubber sheet as an isolating surface that will rescue the sound level produced by the engine.
 This isolating surface works by reducing the vibrations produced thereby reducing the sound.
 In addition to a thick rubber sheet, any flexible and durable material can be used as the isolating media.

 You have sealed the exterior and the box is completely framed outside the generator then it is time for you to isolate the generator internally by adding the sound insulation panels.
 You can use two layers of insulation panels and for improved results, you should leave a layer space between two insulation layers to prevent any leaking of sound.

 For insulation media, you can easily purchase it from any retail store.
 After adding the insulation media, you can use the plywood to bar the insulation and generator to come in direct contact.

 Step 5: Completing The Setup

-The final step is that of assembling and in this step you ought to put everything together and fit the circuits.
+The final step is of assembling and in this step, you ought to put everything together and fit the circuits.
 You can use screws and screwdrivers to tightly fixate the panels with the silencer box.
 After putting the screws on frames and panels, you can install the ventilation duct and for easier handling and your convenience, you can also add a handle to the silencer box.
 This handle will make it more convenient for transport from place to place with the generator as its destination.